 “Word-of-mouth referrals tend to be hard to track because most CRMs don’t make it easy to track referrals, let alone referral revenue.”
 Says Reuben Swartz from Mimiran.

-He explains that this was one of his biggest irritations “I got irritated with that, since word of mouth is so important for me and many of my clients, so I built it into the Mimiran CRM – each lead has a referrer field, so it’s easy to track who made the introduction, and the system automatically tracks revenue from referral sources, so you can see at a glance who is really helping you grow your business.”
+“I got irritated with that, since word of mouth is so important for me and many of my clients, so I built it into the Mimiran CRM – each lead has a referrer field, so it’s easy to track who made the introduction, and the system automatically tracks revenue from referral sources, so you can see at a glance who is really helping you grow your business.”

 Why is word of mouth difficult to track?